-The Association of Early Childhood Educators of Alberta (AECEA) believes that early childhood educators (ECEs) play a critical role in the delivery of high-quality early learning and child care and that they need to be well-educated, supported and remunerated to enable them to undertake that work.
+The Association of Early Childhood Educators of Alberta (AECEA) believes that early childhood educators (ECEs) play a critical role in the delivery of high-quality early learning and child care and that they need to be well-educated, supported and compensated to enable them to undertake that work.
 These individuals bring a diverse range of social, cultural and linguistic perspectives to that work and research also highlights the need for ECEs to have core competencies in the following areas:

 - how to care ethically (children, families, other staff & self)